 If you think Tufts might be a good fit for you, here are some things to keep in mind over the next year (or two or three).

 - Visit if you find yourself in the Boston area.
+Or do a virtual visit!
 While you’ll probably do a formal set of visits as your time of application approaches, there’s no reason not to stop by our campus earlier if you find yourself in the area.
 Check out our visit calendar to sign up for information sessions, campus tours, and more!
-Note: In response to the evolving situation with COVID-19, Tufts University has made the difficult decision to suspend all on-campus events.
-As a result, we will not be holding any on-campus tours or information sessions until further notice.
-For a virtual experience, click here.
+Click here for information about virtual opportunities.

 - Concentrate on planning your high school curriculum.
 Build a schedule of solid academic subjects—math, science, English, second language, history/social sciences—for all four years.
 (Note: This is a recommendation, not a requirement.
 We understand that you may not be able to take four years of a second language at your school, or your science lab may conflict with the most rigorous history course you have your eye on—and that's OK.
 You need to build a schedule that is both realistic and intellectually engaging, as well as balanced.)
 Challenge yourself within reason, and don’t be afraid to try an AP class or the IB diploma program if that’s available.

 - Meet with your college/school counselor (if your school has one) early in your high school career.
 Find out what your school has to offer.
 Familiarize yourself with the counseling office so it is not intimidating to you when you actually need to go there.

 - If you are disappointed with your scores on the SAT, rather than retaking it three or four times (two isn’t excessive), try taking the ACT.
 Some students seem to do better on one versus the other.
 Here at Tufts, we’ll always give you the benefit of the doubt and use whichever score puts your application in a better light.